Stephen Romano (The Short Version)

-Stephen is the screenwriter of INCIDENT ON AND OFF A MOUNTAIN ROAD for Showtime’s Emmy Award-winning MASTERS OF HORROR cable series and has written no less than nine feature films, all released internationally by Lifetime Networks, including the top-rated NEXT DOOR NIGHTMARE, WEB CAM GIRLS, DEADLY INFLUENCER and ESCAPING MY STALKER.
+Stephen is the screenwriter of INCIDENT ON AND OFF A MOUNTAIN ROAD for Showtime’s Emmy Award-winning MASTERS OF HORROR cable series and has written no less than ten feature films, all released internationally by Lifetime Networks, including the top-rated NEXT DOOR NIGHTMARE, WEB CAM GIRLS, DEADLY INFLUENCER and ESCAPING MY STALKER.
 In addition, he has written official unproduced sequels to the legendary PHANTASM horror film series and the cult classic BUBBA HO-TEP.
-The latter of those, BUBBA NOSFERATU: CURSE OF THE SHE VAMPIRES, bizarrely remains on his IMDb page more than fifteen years since it was not made.
+The latter of those, BUBBA NOSFERATU: CURSE OF THE SHE VAMPIRES, bizarrely remains on his IMDb Pro page more than fifteen years since it was not made.
 Seriously.
 Go look.

 He is the author of RESURRECTION EXPRESS, a spectacularly-praised high octane thriller novel from Gallery Books and Pocket Books at Simon and Schuster.
 He is the co-author of BLACK LIGHT, a supernatural fast-action/suspense novel from Mulholland Books at Little Brown and Company, on which he collaborated with top Hollywood screenwriters Patrick Melton and Marcus Dunstan of the billion dollar SAW franchise.
 His professionally-commisioned e-book for the Amazon Kindle Worlds series, WAYWARD PINES: BEFORE THE FALL, was a popular success, enjoying many months on the best-seller list.
 Other novels include SAFE IN THE WOODS, METRO and SHOCK FESTIVAL, which features an elaborate alternative 'mockumentary' history of tacky exploitation movies from the 1970s and 1980s, illustrated with "rare memorabilia items" expressly created by Romano and company.
 The book is one-of-a-kind and highly acclaimed, with one reviewer calling it "a genuine revelation, an event that's rarely if ever been done before: the merging of fact and fiction into something too outrageous to be the truth and too disarmingly ghastly/gorgeous to be anything but."

 He is the author and editor of many comic books and graphic novels, including ZOMBIE, THE BEYOND, HOUSE BY THE CEMETERY and GATES OF HELL, based on the films of Lucio Fulci.
 Romano's controversial original graphic novel BOTTOMFEEDER, based on his unflinching screenplay, was hailed by Dread Central as "A skin crawling experience."
 Stephen's post-apocalyptic graphic novel WASTELAND 1989, is a hugely ambitious sci-fi mind-bender, accompanied by an audiobook soundtrack produced and directed by Romano himself.
-His extreme horror series MANIAC, based on the 1980 slasher film, is some of the most intense and confrontational fright-in-four-colors you will ever read.
+His extreme horror series MANIAC and MANIAC 2: ROADKILL, based on the 1980 slasher film, is some of the most intense and confrontational fright-in-four-colors you will ever read.